cnuland/hello-chris-llm-d/blog/kv-cache-aware-routing.md

 - Operator-driven (alternative): The Operator can manage EPP and HTTPRoute from ModelService.spec.routing (epp.create/httpRoute.create).
 If you use this, you do not need to create pools manually.

 ### (1) ModelService: The Central Resource (3B Instruct)

+Note: The running 0.2.0 demo uses decode-only; prefill is optional and shown here for completeness.

 ```yaml
 apiVersion: llm-d.ai/v1alpha1